Student information and resources

-Please note that Te Kōkī New Zealand School of Music endeavours to ensure that the information contained in these publications is accurate and up to date.
-These documents and resources are subject to a continuous process of review and the information covered here may change.
+Please note that Te Kōkī New Zealand School of Music endeavours to ensure that the information contained on this page is accurate and up to date.
+The resources here are subject to a continuous process of review and the information covered here may change.

 Change of contact details